00mjk/avr-programmers/dasa-3/README.md

 ![pict.
 2](https://github.com/majsterklepka/avr-programmers/raw/master/dasa-3/drawings/dasa-3-brd.png "2D PCB View")

 Project files, included Gerber files are inside this folder.
 I will be very glad if you use it for yourself satisfaction or in yours jobs.
-Feel free and share them with your friends
+Feel free and share them with your friends.

 _mgr inż.
 Paweł Sobótka (SQ7EQE)_